 Most travelers start their Bahia Honda State Park day trip at Calusa Beach.
 Located on the eastern side of Big Pine Key, Calusa Beach is popular among swimmers, snorkelers, and kayakers.
 There’s also a campground nearby if you wanted to turn your visit into a full-on island adventure.

 Even more compelling is Sandspur Beach.
 The mile-long white-sand & coral beach sits on the southern shores of Bahia Honda State Park.
 It’s often tagged as one of the most beautiful beaches in the Florida Keys and even one of America’s loveliest beaches.

 To maximize your Sandspur Beach experience, don’t forget to bring along your snorkeling gear.
 The area teems with colorful marine life.
 In this tropical island paradise, you can swim alongside nurse sharks, reef fish, and rays.

 Fort Zachary Taylor State Park

 For both history buffs and beach bums, Fort Zachary Taylor State Park is a Key West must-see.
-The state park centers around Fort Zachary Taylor, a pre-Civil War military fortress.
+One of the loveliest state parks in the Florida Keys, it centers around Fort Zachary Taylor, a pre-Civil War military fortress.
 Although the fort draws plenty of military history connoisseurs, the park is just as famous for its picturesque natural beach.